 About the Department of Genetics and Genome Biology

-The Department of Genetics was founded in 1964 and has steadily grown over the years - it now has 208 members of staff and PhD students.
+The Department is in the College of Life Sciences.
+As the Department of Genetics, it was founded in 1964 and has steadily grown over the years now with over 50 academics and 150 staff and PhD students.
+The Department incorporates: